Music Licensing: Sync Licensing Guide For Success!

 To understand sync, you first need to understand copyright and copyright law.
 This is because owning or controlling copyright is how you are going to get paid.
 At first, this can seem daunting, but don’t worry, have a read through this article and soon you’ll be a licensing wizard!

 Master rights – This refers to the recordings themselves, the right to copy and exploit the master recordings hence ‘master’ rights.
-Each recording has its own master right attached to it, which can be bought, or sold, or licensed for sync.
+Each recording has its own master right attached to it, which can be bought, sold, or licensed for sync.

 Publishing rights – This refers to the songs themselves.
 The actual music and lyrics and melodies and harmonies.
 You know… the song.

 To give you an example of how these work, if you write and record an original song all by yourself, you own 100% of the master and publishing rights for the song and the recording.
+An understanding of publishing rights is vital in music sync licensing.

 If you performed and recorded a cover version of an Ed Sheeran song, Ed (and his publisher) would still own the publishing rights for the song itself, but you would own the master rights for the recording.
 Because it’s his song you performed, but you recorded the cover version.